chipnetics/pivotdude/README.md

 # Project Motivation

-Pivotting data can be accomplished in numerous ways; however for everyday users it is typically done in Excel.
-The problem with Excel is that to pivot against a combination of columns, things become janky fast; values are appended together, pivot tables become nested and need reformatting, processing hangs on vast data, and so forth.
-Of course, it also goes without saying this process is not easy to automate.
+We can accomplish pivoting data in multiple ways; however, for most individuals, they typically do it in Excel.
+The problem with Excel is that to pivot against a combination of columns, things become clunky fast; they append together values to get unique column combinations, pivot tables become nested/indented and need reformatting, processing hangs on vast data (and may not even work when beyond ~50,000 line items), and so forth.
+Of course, it also goes without saying this process is difficult to automate and is not workable on large data sets.

-Pivotdude is a command line approach to easily take tab-separated values from a file and output to stdout the pivot-table.
+Pivotdude is a command line approach to easily take tab-separated values from a file and output to standard output (stdout) the data transformation.

 # Pre-Compiled Binaries